rolldabones/grc-workbook/README.md

 **Risk-tiered AI statutes**

 Several jurisdictions have enacted or are preparing risk-tiered statutes that classify AI systems by use case and consequence, impose phased obligations on developers and deployers and define enforcement mechanisms.
-The European Union’s Artificial Intelligence Act, Regulation (EU) 2024/1689, is the most fully articulated example at the time of writing, with prohibited categories, high-consequence classifications, transparency obligations for a middle band and separate obligations for general-purpose AI models.
-It entered into force in August 2024 with phased application running through 2027 and remains subject to ongoing implementation adjustments.
+The European Union's Artificial Intelligence Act, Regulation (EU) 2024/1689, is the most fully articulated example at the time of writing, with prohibited categories, high-consequence classifications, transparency obligations for a middle band and separate obligations for general-purpose AI models.
+It entered into force in August 2024 with phased application running through 2028 under the Digital Omnibus adjustments, which remain subject to formal adoption at the time of writing.
+The Module 14 worked example treats the Article 6 classification regime in detail.
 Other jurisdictions are following structurally similar patterns through different statutory routes.
 The reader is responsible for identifying the statutes in force, in draft or anticipated in every jurisdiction in which the enterprise operates.

 **National and sub-national AI legislation**

 National parliaments, state legislatures and sub-national bodies in multiple jurisdictions are passing AI-specific statutes at varying levels of development.
 Some are framework laws establishing principles and supervisory authorities.
 Others are narrower instruments addressing particular use cases, sectors or risks.
 The pace of legislative activity is high.
 The workbook does not maintain a current statutory register.
-The reader is responsible for identifying the instruments applicable to the enterprise’s footprint.
+The reader is responsible for identifying the instruments applicable to the enterprise's footprint.

 **Sectoral regulators**